facelessuser/sublime-markdown-popups/docs/src/markdown/styling.md

     ```css+jinja
     body { {{'.foreground'|css('color')|background}} }
     ```
+///

+/// define
 `brightness`

-:
-    Shifts brightness either dark or lighter.
+-   Shifts brightness either dark or lighter.
 Brightness is relative to `1` where `1` means no change.
 Accepted values are floats that are greater than `0`.
 Ranges are clamped between `0` and `2`.

     **Example - Darken**: